hdezerto/rleai_project/notes.md

 # QUESTIONS

-- I think the code already uses raycasting to measure torso height.
-Which other directions should we measure?
-Maybe forward and sideways, all angled slightly downward?
-A ring around the torso downward?
+- How to compare performance?
+Just visualize the gifs?

 - Check how to integrate the new measurements into the reward function.

-- Should we use random perturbations during training? (not active now)

-- Check if the training with noisy student is not the same as exteroceptive training with noise.

 - Fix wall height function (sample_wall_heights).

+- Check if this is the right approach:
+	- Grade E/C: compare proprioceptive vs exteroceptive both trained noise-FREE
+	- Grade A: train teacher with noise-FREE/priviledge info, student with noisy/partial info.
+Compare this student with a policy trained directly with noisy/partial info.
+(this is not what the current code implements)

 # NOTES